Danmaku subtitling: Video player with superimposed danmaku

 Danmaku comments left by viewers are overlaid directly on the videos and are scrolled across the screen, synchronized specifically to the playback time point where the users input the comments.
-At certain moments of the videos, user comments fill up the screen giving the appearance of a bullet curtain, or “Danmaku” in Japanese and "Danmu" in Chinese.
+At certain moments of the videos, user comments fill up the screen giving the appearance of a bullet curtain, or danmaku in Japanese and danmu in Chinese.
 This movement and synchronization of text creates a co-viewing experience for users who watch the same videos, but at different locations and times.
 The format also allows more "multi-modal" text than traditional video comment systems - e.g. different font color or screen position.

-Editing Danmaku
+Editing danmaku

-The Danmaku editor shows the number of connected viewers and Danmaku in real time.
-However, there is a limit for the viewable Danmaku for each video depending on the duration.

-The Danmaku editor also provides an option that allows the user to deactivate the Danmaku function, and also a function to customize the visual effects of Danmaku.
-This includes changing of font, amount, transparency and speed of texts viewable on screen, activating the anti-block function and filtering comments based on specific characteristics like movement, colour and type of Danmaku.
+The danmaku editor shows the number of connected viewers and danmaku in real time, but there is a limit for the viewable danmaku for each video depending on the duration.
+The danmaku editor also provides an option that allows the user to deactivate the danmaku function, and also a function to customize the visual effects of danmaku.
+This includes changing of font, amount, transparency and speed of texts viewable on screen, activating the anti-block function and filtering comments based on specific characteristics like movement, colour and type of danmaku.

 Others

-In a Danmaku website, Users may choose to leave comments in a traditional comment section below the video, however, the content of these comments differ greatly from those that are scrolled simultaneously with the video.
+In a danmaku website, users may choose to leave comments in a traditional comment section below the video, but the content of these comments differ greatly from those that are scrolled simultaneously with the video.
 The former usually involves users commenting after watching the video, writing the comment from an overall perspective.
 On the other hand, the synchronic feature danmaku commenting makes it easy for users to leave comments at multiple timestamps in the video, and include other information related to the content in the specific time point of the video.